Ballymullen Barracks: Civil War

 The Royal Munster Fusiliers were disbanded at the time at the establishment of the Irish Free State in 1922.
 The barracks were taken over by the Irish Republican Army in February 1922 and then secured by the forces of the Free State in August 1922 during the Irish Civil War.

 The barracks played a role in one of the most infamous incidents of the war, namely the Ballyseedy massacre.
-On 6 and 7 March 1922, nine Republican prisoners were taken from the Barracks in Tralee to Ballyseedy crossroads and tied to a land mine which was detonated killing all but one.
+On 6 and 7 March 1923, nine Republican prisoners were taken from the barracks in Tralee to Ballyseedy crossroads and tied to a land mine which was detonated killing all but one.

-Free State
+Later use

 The barracks continued to be used by the Irish Army and a newly refurbished headquarters block was opened at the barracks in April 2002.

+Non-military usage

-The site was also used as a reception centre for asylum seekers until the centre closed in 2005.
+The site was used as a reception centre for asylum seekers until the centre closed in 2005.

-Modern Day Usage

-The barracks was used as a COVID-19 testing centre during the COVID-19 pandemic in the Republic of Ireland.
+The barracks was also used as a COVID-19 testing centre during the COVID-19 pandemic in the Republic of Ireland.

-In 2022 the barracks was used to house Ukrainian refugees following the 2022 Russian invasion of Ukraine.
+In 2022, the barracks was used to house Ukrainian refugees following the 2022 Russian invasion of Ukraine.

-Units based
+Units

-The barracks is currently home to E Company of the 12 Infantry Battalion of the Army Reserve.
+As of 2023, the barracks was home to E Company of the 12 Infantry Battalion of the Army Reserve.